Louboutin wins U.S. court bid to protect red soles

-NEW YORK (Reuters) - The bright red soles on French footwear designer Christian Louboutin’s high-heeled shoes are so distinctive they deserve trademark protection, a U.S. appeals court has ruled.
+NEW YORK, Sept 5 (Reuters) - The bright red soles on French footwear designer Christian Louboutin’s high-heeled shoes are so distinctive they deserve trademark protection, a U.S. appeals court has ruled.

 A three judge panel at the 2nd U.S. Circuit Court of Appeals in New York reversed on Wednesday a lower court’s finding that a single color could not be trademarked in the fashion industry.